wildcat-finance/wildcat-docs/legal/wildcat-service-agreement.md

 You assume full responsibility for all risks associated with the creation, deployment, and operation of your Market, and of use of your Markets by any party.
 This includes, but is not limited to, risks arising from coding errors, vulnerabilities, hacks, attacks, or interactions with other users, other smart contracts or blockchain events.

 The Company has no control over, and disclaims any responsibility for, the risk parameters, attributes, and performance of your Market.
-You understand that the Company does not provide oversight or validation of your Market's design or execution.
+You understand that the Company does not provide oversight or validation of your Market’s design or execution.

 You are solely responsible for determining and ensuring compliance with all applicable laws, regulations, and tax obligations in your jurisdiction and in the jurisdiction of users of your Markets.
 The Company will not be held liable for any legal or regulatory violations arising from your Market, and it is your responsibility to ensure that your Market operates within the applicable legal regime, including AML/KYC, sanctions compliance, and tax laws of your jurisdiction and in other jurisdictions whose law may apply to the users of your Markets.

-By creating and deploying a Market, you agree to indemnify, defend, and hold harmless the Company and its affiliates from any claims, liabilities, damages, losses, costs, or expenses (including reasonable attorneys' fees) arising from or related to your Market(s), including any third-party claims or legal actions of any kind.
+By creating and deploying a Market, you agree to indemnify, defend, and hold harmless the Company and its affiliates from any claims, liabilities, damages, losses, costs, or expenses (including reasonable attorneys’ fees) arising from or related to your Market(s), including any third-party claims or legal actions of any kind.

 ## 6.3 Market Users/Lenders: Acknowledgment of Risk and Responsibility
 As a user of a Market, you acknowledge and agree that: